Generation of hybrid entanglement between a mirror and a trapped ion: Models for the trapped ion and the optomechanical systems

 If we tune the system to the first red sideband ($\delta=\omega_{0}-\omega_{c}=\omega_{v}$), we obtain, in the interaction picture,

 Thus the associated non-Hermitian evolution operator is

 We may choose the initial joint ion-cavity state as being

 where $|0\rangle_{1}$ e $|0\rangle_{v}$ are the cavity field state (arm 1) and the vibrational ionic state, respectively, prepared in their vacuum states.
-We remark that in order to generate an entangled (ion + field) state, the ion's electronic states must be prepared in a superposition of the ``ground" state $|g\rangle$ and the ``excited" state $|e\rangle$ \cite{avb01}.
-Nevertheless, it is required a simple preparation of both the ionic motion and the cavity; they just need to be cooled down to their ground states.
+We remark that in order to generate an entangled (ion + field) state, the ion's electronic states must be prepared in a superposition of the ``ground" state $|g\rangle$ and the ``excited" state $|e\rangle$ \cite{avb01}, which could be done by applying convenient $\pi/2$ Raman pulses to the ion \cite{wine03}.
+Nevertheless, it is required a simple preparation of both the ionic motion \cite{wine03} and the cavity; they just need to be cooled down to their ground states.

 The evolution of initial state in Eq.(\ref{initialioncavity}) under (\ref{evopred}) followed by a suitable measurement of the ion's electronic state results in (see Appendix A)

 where $N^{(r)}$ is a normalizing constant.
 We may calculate the probability that there is no photodetection during the evolution, which alows the generation of the state in Eq.(\ref{ionfieldstate}), or